yasharth-0910/Img2Txt/README.md

 ## Sponsorship 🤝

-We are actively seeking sponsors to support the development and maintenance of Img2Txt.
+We are actively seeking sponsors to support the development and maintenance of TextractAI .
 Your sponsorship will help us:

 - Accelerate the development of new features.
 - Improve the accuracy and performance of our AI models.